Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 agents will restore the normal situation by neutralizing the alkali.
 There are

-indications that ammonia might even playa part in malignant cellular
+indications that ammonia might even play a part in malignant cellular

 degeneration.